Review:

 Cons

-- May seem overly formal or rigid to some Western participants
+- May be seen as overly formal or rigid by some individuals